Project-Kampong/kampong-backend/README.md

 ##### Create a new PostgreSQL database instance

+> **_NOTE:_** Skip this step if you already have a PostgreSQL database to connect to.

 Refer to this [guide](https://www.postgresql.org/docs/current/tutorial-start.html) on creating a PostgreSQL database locally.

-Skip this step if you already have a PostgreSQL database to connect to.

 ##### Connect PostgreSQL database to the Project Kampong web server